How to File a Civil Suit - A Roadmap to Trial in NC Civil Court

 2. Service: Delivery of the Summons & Complaint to the Defendant

 Next, the Plaintiff’s attorney has to obtain proper delivery of the summons and complaint to the Defendant (the party being sued).
-The summons is a document issued by the Clerk that accompanies the complaint, and puts the Defendant on official notice that a lawsuit has been filed against him.
+The summons is a document issued by the Clerk that accompanies the complaint, and puts the Defendant on official notice that a lawsuit has been filed against them.

 Proper delivery of these documents to the Defendant is known as service of process.
 Service can be obtained in several ways, including delivery by the sheriff or by certified mail.